 Legal Tree has partnered with E-Notary PH to make it easier for you to notarize your document online.
 We've made it fast, simple and convenient.

-Just create an account on Legal Tree and, in your "My Account" page, submit a request to notarize your document online.
+Just create a free account on Legal Tree and, in your "My Account" page, submit a request to notarize your document online.
 Within 1 to 2 business days from your request, E-Notary PH will contact you to arrange the online notarization.

-We're happy to announce that all Legal Tree members automatically enjoy a 20% discount when notarizing with E-Notary PH and any of our Partner Notary Publics.
+We're happy to announce that all Legal Tree members, whether free or premium, automatically enjoy a 20% discount when notarizing with E-Notary PH and any of our Partner Notary Publics.

 Picture copyright of Divina Law